SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 final class Console extends ProcessManager<String, Output, Output.Builder>
 ```
 The generic arguments passed to `ProcessManager` are:
- 1. `String` — is the type of the ID of the entity.
+ 1. `String` — the type of the ID of the entity.
 Remember the type
 of the first field of the `Print` command?

  2. `Output` — the type of the entity state, which we reviewed in the previous section.